A-Hoenig/student-AI/README.md

 <img src="./src/doc_images/page-8.png" alt="page8" width="450"/>

 ## Testing
-The project is build iteratively and as such tested continuoulsy as it it built.
+The project is built iteratively and as such tested continuously as it is built.

 All python only files were passed through CodeInstitue [Pep8 Python linter.](https://pep8ci.herokuapp.com/)<br>
 All linting errors were fixed and all files return no issues.
 (Applies to all app pages, as well as ML custom function files)

+Deployed app tested on
+* Chrome
+* Firefox
+* Safari (MacOS, iPad and iPhone)

+The streamlit app renders responsive and works in all browsers.

+The dashboard rendering can get corrupted on smaller phone displays when CSS from streamlit does not adjust.

+As the primary usecase is as a destop application running in the school office, this was considered not a significant issue.

-### Specific Manual Testing for Deployed app
+## Specific Manual Testing for Deployed app
-#### Jupyter Notebooks
+### Jupyter Notebooks
 |Action/Story|Action|Result|
 |:---|:---|:---|
 |Notebooks general, packages|ensure all requirements are installed|no warning errors when importing|